-"Never Again!” was the cry from citizens around the world after the Holocaust.
-Yet tragically, millions of people were murdered, disappeared, lost their families, and were forced to flee their homes in order to escape torture and persecution in countries such as Syria, DR Congo, Cambodia, Somalia, Bosnia, Rwanda and Sudan.
+“Never Again! was the cry from citizens around the world after the Holocaust.
+Yet tragically, millions of people have been murdered, disappeared, lost their families, and forced to flee their homes in order to escape torture and persecution in countries such as Syria, DR Congo, Cambodia, Somalia, Bosnia, Rwanda, Sudan, and Ukraine.

 Stop Giving Aid and Support to Perpetrators

-Without the aid and support from big corporations and other governments, the perpetrators of genocide and mass atrocities cannot succeed.
-By standing firm together and taking action, we can bring global public shame to these companies and countries, and demand that they stop financing mass violence.
-We call to question any nation that welcomes or rewards perpetrators of genocide or mass atrocity.
+Without aid and support from big corporations and other governments, the perpetrators of genocide, war crimes, ethnic cleansing, and crimes against humanity, cannot succeed.
+By standing firm together and acting, we can bring global public shame to these companies and countries, and demand that they stop financing mass violence.
+We call to question any nation that welcomes or rewards perpetrators of atrocity crimes.